brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ## Implementation Burden

-Unfortunately, this proposal has a high degree of implementation complexity.
+Unfortunately, this proposal has some implementation complexity.
 The issue is not so much this aspect:

 ::: bq